iosifache/DikeDataset/README.md

 ## Methodology 👷

 > **Observation**: A Bash [script](others/scripts/get_files.sh) can be used to replicate the downloading and the renaming steps.
-On the other hand, the last two steps consist of using functionalities that are available only in the `dike`.
-When the platform will be released, the functionalities will be referenced here.
+On the other hand, the last two steps consist of using functionalities that are available only in the `dike`, namely in [this](https://github.com/iosifache/dike/blob/main/codebase/scripts/continuous_vt_scan.py) Python script.

 ### Downloading Step